 - a.
-Activities funded under Track 1 must be eligible under the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244) or the Congestion Grants program (49 USC 24105), and include: - (1) Acquiring, constructing, improving, or inspecting equipment, track and track structures, or a facility for use in or for the primary benefit of Intercity Passenger Rail service, including High-Speed Rail; expenses incidental to the acquisition or construction (including designing, engineering, location surveying, mapping, inspecting, environmental studies, and acquiring rights-of-way); payments for the capital portions of rail trackage rights agreements; highway-rail grade crossing improvements related to Intercity Passenger Rail service; mitigating environmental impacts; communication and signalization improvements; and relocation assistance, acquiring replacement housing sites, and acquiring, constructing, relocating, and rehabilitating replacement housing; - (2) Rehabilitating, remanufacturing, or overhauling rail rolling stock and facilities used primarily in Intercity Passenger Rail service; and - (3) Projects to provide access to Intercity Passenger Rail service rolling stock for non-motorized transportation, including bicycles and recreational equipment, and to provide storage capacity in intercity passenger trains for such transportation, equipment, and other luggage, to ensure passenger safety (see Section 3.5.1 of the Program Notice (74 FR 29910)).
+Activities funded under Track 1 must be eligible under the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244) or the Congestion Grants program (49 USC 24105) and include: - (1) Acquiring, constructing, improving, or inspecting equipment, track and track structures, or a facility for use in or for the primary benefit of intercity passenger rail service, including high-speed rail; expenses incidental to the acquisition or construction (including designing, engineering, location surveying, mapping, inspecting, environmental studies, and acquiring rights-of-way); payments for the capital portions of rail trackage rights agreements; highway-rail grade crossing improvements related to intercity passenger rail service; mitigating environmental impacts; communication and signalization improvements; and relocation assistance, acquiring replacement housing sites, and acquiring, constructing, relocating, and rehabilitating replacement housing; - (2) Rehabilitating, remanufacturing, or overhauling rail rolling stock and facilities used primarily in intercity passenger rail service; and - (3) Projects to provide access to intercity passenger rail service rolling stock for nonmotorized transportation, including bicycles and recreational equipment, and to provide storage capacity in intercity passenger trains for such transportation, equipment, and other luggage, to ensure passenger safety (see Section 3.5.1 of the Program Notice (74 FR 29910)).

 - b.
-Activities funded under Track 2 must be eligible under the High-Speed Rail Corridor Development program (49 USC 26106) or the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244), and include: - (1) Activities 1 through 3 listed above under Track 1; and - (2) Acquiring, constructing, improving or inspecting equipment, track and track structures, or a facility for use in or for the primary benefit of High-Speed Rail service; expenses incidental to the acquisition or construction (including designing, engineering, location surveying, mapping, environmental studies, and acquiring rights-of-way); payments for the capital portions of rail trackage rights agreements; highway-rail grade crossing improvements related to High- Speed Rail service; mitigating environmental impacts; communication and signalization improvements; and relocation assistance, acquiring replacement housing sites, and acquiring, constructing, relocating, and rehabilitating replacement housing (see Section 3.5.2 of the Program Notice (74 FR 29910)). - 2.
-Activities Allowed
+Activities funded under Track 2 must be eligible under the High-Speed Rail Corridor Development program (49 USC 26106) or the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244), and include: - (1) Activities 1 through 3 listed above under Track 1; and - Acquiring, constructing, improving, or inspecting equipment, track and track structures, or a facility for use in or for the primary benefit of high-speed rail service; expenses incidental to the acquisition or construction (including designing, engineering, location surveying, mapping, environmental studies, and acquiring rights-of-way); payments for the capital portions of rail trackage rights agreements; highway-rail grade crossing improvements related to high-speed rail service; mitigating environmental impacts; communication and signalization improvements; and relocation assistance, acquiring replacement housing sites, and acquiring, constructing, relocating, and rehabilitating replacement housing (see Section 3.5.2 of the Program Notice (74 FR 29910)).

-Fiscal Year 2009 and 2008 appropriations acts (tracks 3 and 4).
+FYs 2009 and 2008 appropriations acts (tracks 3 and 4).

-- Activities funded under Track 3 must be eligible under the provisions of the FY 2009 and FY 2008 Capital Assistance to States - Intercity Passenger Rail Service programs (Pub.
+- a.
+Activities funded under Track 3 must be eligible under the provisions of the FY 2009 and FY 2008 Capital Assistance to States Intercity Passenger Rail Service programs (Pub.
 L. No. 111-8 and Pub.
-L. No. 110-161, respectively), and include planning studies that- - (1) Lead to the completion of a service development plan to support future applications for projects under Track 2; - (2) Identify and compare the costs, benefits, and impacts of a range of transportation alternatives, including High-Speed Rail and/or Intercity Passenger Rail, as a means of providing decision makers with the information necessary to implement appropriate transportation solutions; - (3) Support the preparation of environmental documents that are prerequisite to the fulfillment of "service" NEPA studies; and - (4) Consist of operational analyses and simulations, and projections of future service requirements, leading to systematic and rational priority lists of projects that could be eligible for funding under the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244) or the Congestion Grants program
+L. No. 110-161, respectively), and include planning studies that- - (1) Lead to the completion of a service development plan to support future applications for projects under Track 2; - (2) Identify and compare the costs, benefits, and impacts of a range of transportation alternatives, including high-speed rail and/or intercity passenger rail, as a means of providing decision makers with the information necessary to implement appropriate transportation solutions; - (3) Support the preparation of environmental documents that are prerequisite to the fulfillment of "service" NEPA studies; and - (4) Consist of operational analyses and simulations, and projections of future service requirements, leading to systematic and rational priority lists of projects that could be eligible for funding under the Intercity Passenger Rail Service Corridor Capital Assistance program (49 USC chapter 244) or the Congestion Grants program